gaois/DuchasAPI-docs/README.md

 # Dúchas Application Programming Interface (Version 0.5): Developer documentation

 **Note:** This documentation describes a **prerelease** version of the Dúchas API.
 Features are being added on an ongoing basis.
-URLs in this document refer to the `test.duchas.ie` test domain.
-These links and other aspects of the documentation will be revised in advance of the v1.0 release.
+This documentation will be revised in advance of the v1.0 release.

 ## Contents